 In the Summer of 2006 I met a friend who introduced me to paragliding and gave me my first tandem joy ride.
 I loved my first flight so much that I soon started to learn how to fly.
 Paragliding opened up a whole new world for me and I soon got quite serious with my flying.

 In the meantime, Above14000ft was getting bigger and I added other activities – trekking, cycling, ski tours and mountaineering courses.
 As the business grew, my team of guides, cooks, camp helpers, porters, horsemen and 4X4 drivers also grew.
 By 2010, I was already creating and curating a fusion of experiences by mixing up trekking, climbing, ski touring and paragliding across the Indian Himalayas in Himachal, Zanskar, Ladakh, Uttarakhand and Sikkim.

 By 2010 I was already creating a fusion of adventures by mixing Trekking, Climbing, Ski Touring and Paragliding and pushing my personal and professional boundaries by offering tours all across the Himalayan states of Himachal, Zanskar, Ladakh, Uttarakhand and Sikkim.

-Looking back over the last 25 years I have managed to have some awesome adventures and create an amazing way of life.
-I have also made thousands of friends all over the world.
-I feel happy to have stayed true to my roots and continue to enjoy the outdoor though hiking, climbing, skiing and paragliding.
-I still love to accompany groups into the field and to help people discover the Himalayas and many other wild and unexplored places all over the world.
+Looking back over the nearly 30 years I have managed to have some awesome adventures and create an amazing way of life.
+I have also made friends all over the world.
+I am happy that I have stayed true to my roots and continue to enjoy the outdoor though hiking, climbing, skiing and paragliding.
+I still love to accompany groups into the field and to help people discover the Himalayas and other wild, unexplored places all over the world.